-Candidates again seemed generally well prepared and addressed the requirements of the exam well.
+Candidates again seemed generally well prepared and addressed the requirements of the exam to a good level.
 They are congratulated for doing so.
-This is especially heartening given the difficulties that many will have faced dealing with the COVID pandemic both at work and in their private lives.
-It was a genuine delight to see the breadth and depth of experience that the candidates have already picked up over the course of their training contracts.
-Our markers also reported that they found the submissions genuinely interesting to read.
+This is especially heartening given the difficulties that many will have faced dealing with the continued COVID pandemic both at work and in their private lives.
+It continues to be pleasing to see the breadth and depth of experience that the candidates have already picked up over the course of their training contracts.
+Our markers also, again, reported that they found the submissions genuinely interesting to read, with one of our new markers stating that: "...it was interesting to read the submissions for an insight into what newly-qualified accountants are currently dealing with".

-Most candidates scored high marks with the average being 80% (slightly higher than the previous session's 79%).
-However, there was again quite a range of marks with the highest being 98% and the lowest 52%.
+Most candidates scored high marks with the average being 80% (the same average as for the previous session).
+However, there was again quite a range of marks with the highest being 98% and the lowest 50%.
 This range demonstrates that answers can vary significantly in their quality, and that our assessment process is very capable of distinguishing between them.
-This shows why candidates should not take passing this exam as a formality.
+This shows why candidates should not take passing this exam as a formality - indeed two candidates at this session only very narrowly passed.
 If candidates wish to score high marks they should pay close attention to all of the supporting material that is available to them and address all of the requirements to the best of their ability.

 Passing requires thorough preparation and close attention to the exam requirements.
 Candidates that do not address the exam's requirements properly will score much lower marks than those that do.
+Perhaps the most common reason for candidates scoring low marks for a question related to them describing generic rather than specific situations.